Manoj-144/Apple-VS-Foxconn-Stock-Analysis/README.md

 # Apple vs Foxconn Stock Analysis

-This project explores the relationship between **Apple Inc.** and **Foxconn**, focusing on their stock performances.
-Foxconn is a major manufacturer for Apple, producing products like iPhones and iPads, making these two companies closely intertwined in the global supply chain.
-The analysis looks at stock prices, trading volumes, and the market impact of specific product releases.
-Additionally, an interactive Tableau dashboard was created to visualize the findings and provide a user-friendly interface for data exploration.
+This project examines the stock performance of **Apple Inc.** and **Foxconn**, focusing on the impact of Apple product releases on both companies' stocks.
+Given that Foxconn is a major manufacturer for Apple, the study explores how the release of key Apple products correlates with stock price movements and trading volumes.
+An interactive Tableau dashboard was created to present the analysis results in a dynamic and user-friendly format.

 ## Project Overview

-The analysis was carried out by collecting product names and release dates for Apple products, using web scraping techniques.
-The project is not restricted to a particular time period; rather, it focuses on analyzing stock performance from the release dates of selected products.
+The project is centered around collecting product names and release dates using web scraping and analyzing stock price movements for Apple and Foxconn.
+The analysis focuses on periods surrounding the release of certain Apple products, instead of a fixed time period, to understand the stock performance before and after these events.

 ## Why Compare Apple and Foxconn?

-Foxconn, a Taiwanese electronics contract manufacturer, is a key partner of Apple, assembling the majority of its devices.
-This close connection allows us to study how product releases from Apple can affect both companies' stock prices and trading volumes.
-By comparing Apple, the brand, and Foxconn, the manufacturer, we can gain insights into how different stages of the supply chain influence market performance.
+Foxconn, being Apple's primary manufacturer for products like iPhones, plays a crucial role in Apple's supply chain.
+This close relationship allows for a unique opportunity to compare the stock behavior of both companies and analyze how Apple product launches influence Foxconn's stock performance as well.
+The project aims to highlight the interconnectedness of the two companies in the stock market.

+## Libraries and Tools Used

+### Data Collection
+- **Web Scraping**:
+  - **BeautifulSoup**: Used for scraping product names and release dates from relevant web pages.
+  - **Requests**: Facilitated the web scraping by fetching HTML content from the web.

+- **API for Stock Data**:
+  - **yfinance**: Collected historical stock data for both Apple and Foxconn.

+### Data Cleaning and Analysis
+- **Pandas**:
+  - Used for data manipulation, cleaning, and organization.
+  - Dataframes were created to store and process stock data for analysis.

+- **NumPy**:
+  - Used for efficient numerical operations and data preprocessing tasks.

+### Data Visualization
+- **Matplotlib**:
+  - Used to create various charts and plots for analyzing price percent changes and stock volumes.

+- **Seaborn**:
+  - Enhanced the visual quality of the graphs and aided in producing detailed visualizations such as histograms and line charts.

+### Dashboard Creation
+- **Tableau**:
+  - An interactive dashboard was built using Tableau to visualize the stock analysis in a dynamic way.
+The dashboard allows users to explore data related to Apple and Foxconn stocks through various filters and charts.

 ## Steps for Data Collection

 1. **Web Scraping**:
-   - I utilized web scraping to gather product release dates and names of significant Apple products.
-This data was used to align stock performance with the release of these products.
+   - I used BeautifulSoup and Requests to scrape product release dates and names from the web.
+The scraped data was compiled into a structured format for further analysis.

 2. **APIs for Stock Data**:
-   - Historical stock prices and trading volumes were obtained for both Apple and Foxconn using financial data APIs.
-This data was processed to facilitate analysis related to specific product release periods.
+   - The yfinance library was utilized to fetch historical stock data for both Apple and Foxconn.
+This included data points such as closing prices, volume, and percentage changes in stock prices.

-3. **Data Cleaning and Preprocessing**:
+3. **Data Cleaning**:
-   - After collecting the data, I cleaned and structured it to ensure consistency.
-This involved handling missing values and normalizing the datasets for both companies.
+   - Using Pandas, I handled missing data, removed outliers, and ensured the datasets for both companies were aligned for comparative analysis.
+NumPy was used for some numerical operations during the preprocessing steps.

 ## Analysis Performed

 1. **Product-Based Stock Analysis**:
-   - The stock performance of both Apple and Foxconn was analyzed around the release periods of major Apple products.
-This included tracking price fluctuations and trading volumes to assess the impact of product launches.
+   - The stock data for both Apple and Foxconn was analyzed in relation to specific Apple product releases.
+Price fluctuations and trading volume were examined to identify the impact of these launches on the market.

 2. **Price and Volume Correlation**:
-   - I examined the correlation between stock prices and trading volumes for both companies, particularly focusing on periods surrounding Apple product releases.
+   - By calculating daily percentage changes in price and comparing stock volumes, I explored the correlation between stock performance and trading volume, especially around product launch periods.

 3. **Comparative Analysis**:
-   - Key metrics such as closing prices, daily price changes, and volume changes were compared between the two companies, highlighting their interdependent market behavior.
+   - Key financial metrics such as daily closing prices, percentage changes, and trading volumes were compared between Apple and Foxconn to determine how their stock behaviors diverged or aligned over time.

 ## Key Findings from the Analysis

 1. **Impact of Apple Product Launches**:
-   - The release of major Apple products such as new iPhones showed a clear impact on Apple's stock price and trading volumes.
-Foxconn's stock, while less directly influenced, also saw spikes in volume during these periods, reflecting its critical role as Apple's manufacturer.
+   - The release of major Apple products significantly affected Apple's stock price and volume.
+Foxconn, although less directly impacted, also experienced spikes in trading volume, reflecting the manufacturing role it plays.

 2. **Apple Stock Performance**:
-   - On the final analyzed date, Apple's stock closed at **$191.80**, with a **-0.54%** price change.
-The volume, however, increased dramatically, suggesting high market activity.
+   - Apple's stock closed at **$191.80** on the last analyzed date, reflecting a **-0.54%** price drop, with a substantial volume increase of over **85.78 million units**, indicating high market activity.

 3. **Foxconn Stock Performance**:
-   - Foxconn closed at **$101.89** with a **0.48%** increase in price, and trading volumes saw a notable increase as well, mirroring trends seen in Apple's stock.
+   - Foxconn’s stock closed at **$101.89**, with a slight **0.48%** increase in price.
+Trading volume also rose by **29.12 million units**, indicating significant market interest during the analysis period.

 4. **Stock Volume Patterns**:
-   - Apple's stock generally exhibited higher trading volumes than Foxconn's, with key spikes around product launch periods.
+   - The trading volumes for Apple were consistently higher than Foxconn, with spikes around major product releases, such as new iPhones.

 ## Graphical Insights

 ### 1. **Price Percent Change Histogram**:
-   - This histogram displays the distribution of price changes for both Apple and Foxconn.
-Apple shows a broader range of price fluctuations, while Foxconn's changes are more concentrated, reflecting its role as a supplier rather than a consumer-facing brand.
+   - This histogram shows the distribution of daily price changes for both Apple and Foxconn.
+Apple's stock exhibited more volatility in terms of price changes compared to Foxconn, reflecting its more consumer-driven nature.

 ### 2. **Volume of Stocks Over Time**:
-   - The volume chart visualizes stock trading activity over time for both companies.
-Apple's stock consistently shows higher volumes, with sharp increases around product launches, while Foxconn’s trading volume follows a less volatile but still responsive pattern.
+   - This line chart tracks the daily trading volume for both companies, showing Apple’s consistently higher volume.
+Notable spikes correspond to major product releases, especially for Apple.

 ## Interactive Tableau Dashboard

-An interactive Tableau dashboard was developed for this project to provide an intuitive and dynamic interface for exploring the analysis results.
-The dashboard includes the following features:
+I created an interactive dashboard in Tableau to allow for an intuitive exploration of the stock data.
+The dashboard includes:
-- **Product-based Filters**: Allows the user to focus on specific Apple product releases and see their impact on stock performance.
+- **Product Filters**: Enables users to select specific Apple product releases and analyze their impact on stock performance.
-- **Price and Volume Insights**: A detailed breakdown of price and volume trends for both companies is available, with the ability to drill down into specific time periods and events.
+- **Price and Volume Trends**: Visualizes the price and volume fluctuations for both companies, with easy-to-use filters for specific time periods and events.
-- **Summary Metrics**: Displays critical information such as closing prices, price changes, and volume changes side by side for easy comparison.
+- **Summary Table**: Provides a side-by-side comparison of closing prices, price changes, and trading volumes for both companies.

-### Tableau Dashboard Features:
+### Key Features of the Tableau Dashboard:
-- **Product Focus**: The dashboard highlights stock performance around key Apple product releases.
+- **Product Focus**: Users can focus on specific Apple product releases and explore the related stock performance data.
+- **Company-wise Breakdown**: Allows users to switch between Apple and Foxconn for a company-specific analysis.
-- **Company Filters**: Users can toggle between Apple and Foxconn to see individual or combined performance metrics.
+- **Interactive Filters**: Users can explore different time frames and compare the performance of both companies over time.
-- **Time Selection**: Adjustable date ranges allow users to explore specific periods of interest, particularly around new product announcements.

 ## Conclusion

-This project underscores the significant impact Apple product releases have on both Apple and Foxconn’s stock performance.
-By analyzing stock data around specific product launches, we can better understand how closely intertwined the two companies are, particularly in terms of market reactions.
-The interactive Tableau dashboard provides an engaging way to explore these insights and offers a detailed look at price and volume changes for both companies.
+This project provides valuable insights into the relationship between Apple and Foxconn's stock performance, particularly around the release of key Apple products.
+The analysis highlights how interconnected the two companies are and how Apple's product launches significantly affect both stocks.
+The Tableau dashboard enhances this analysis by offering an interactive platform for data exploration.